BrianHicks/brianthicks.com/content/post/sets-filter.md

 So we've learned:

-- `filter` (like every other collection operation) can be implemented in terms of folds.
+- You can use folds to implement every collection operation. `filter` is no exception.
-- `partition` does the same thing, but keeps the items that fell through the filter in a separate set.
+- `partition` does the same thing as `filter`, but keeps the items that fell through the filter in a separate set.
-- `intersect` and `diff` are implemented in terms of `filter`.
+- `intersect` and `diff` use `filter`.
    We wouldn't *have* to do this (we could implement using folds every time) but using `filter` makes things much cleaner.

 After this, we have one major piece of the API left: mapping.